 The module catalog, which is only available in German, gives you an overview of the courses and their content.

-Practical training in experimental psychology and psychological assessment is completed during courses in the fourth and fifth semesters respectively.
+Students complete a practical training in experimental psychology in the fourth semester and a training in psychological assessment in the fifth and sixth semester during courses.
 Students also complete a twelve-week internship during the program.
+If you wish to qualify for a subsequent master's degree with a focus on clinical psychology and psychotherapy, you need to complete an internship in accordance with the German medical licensing regulations.
 The Internship Manager can support you when choosing and completing your internship.

 The following degree programs are (mainly) taught in German: